MORIZHIJIANDX/SimpleRasterizer/README.md

 # SimpleRasterizer
   This project is simple 3D realtime software renderer based on rasterization.
 The basic D3D11 render pipeline is implemented in it.
+In addition, it supports multiple render targets and multiple shader resources.
 The render contains the following pipeline functions：
   * Vertex Shading
   * Homogeneous Clipping
   * Half-Space Triangle Rasterization